Creating a Loan Request

 Q: Will you share or sell my information?

 Q: What types of Lenders are associated with the Mortgage Program?

-A: Preferred lenders participating in the Mortgage Program include top national banks (depository institutions) and mortgage bankers.
+A: Participating lenders participating in the Mortgage Program include top national banks (depository institutions) and mortgage bankers.
 All lenders go through a rigorous evaluation process before being selected to participate.
 Mortgage brokers, those who do not lend directly to borrowers, are not included in the program.

 Q: Are the rates offered considered best and final?

 A: Because the market and interest rates can increase and decrease so quickly, the rates offered on the website are not considered best and final; however the platform providing this service uses real-time data which reflects a good representation of rates currently available.

 Q: Am I obligated to accept a loan quote?

 A: You are under no obligation to accept any of the loan quotes presented to you on the Mortgage Programs website.
 However, if you do accept a loan quote and would like to proceed with a loan application, you may be obligated to pay a fee to begin the process.